-In flagrant violation of the rules of open government - the 1972 Federal Advisory Committee Act - NRC committees and panels meet secretly in closed sessions, and persistently fail to require that their membership reflect balanced representation of divergent interests and viewpoints.
+In flagrant violation of the rules of open government - the 1972 Federal Advisory Committee Act - which Alberts still vehemently opposes, NRC committees and panels meet secretly in closed sessions.
+They do not disclose their minutes or conflict of interest statements, and fail to require that their membership reflect balanced representation of divergent interests and viewpoints.

-The NRC biotechnology panel was set up in March 1999, with disproportionate representation of experts directly linked to industry.
-The panels executive director, Dr. Michael Phillips, was secretly negotiating for a senior position in the Biotechnology Industry Organization (BIO), and joined the industry some 3 months later.
+A blatant conflict of interest arose in the composition of the NRC biotechnology panel set up in March 1999, with disproportionate representation of experts directly linked to industry.
+It transpired that the panel's executive director, Dr. Michael Phillips, was secretly negotiating for a senior position in the Biotechnology Industry Organization (BIO), and joined the industry some 3 months later.

-When the NAS report on GM crops was released in April 2000, BIO the industrys lobby - was delighted, claiming in a press release that GM foods "are thoroughly tested and safe".
+The NAS report on GM crops was released in April 2000 amidst fresh controversy.
+BIO - the industry's lobby - was delighted by the report, claiming in a press release that GM foods "are thoroughly tested and safe".
 Critics, however, rejected the report.
 US Senator Dennis Kucinich called for the study to be scraped because the panel was "tainted by pervasive conflicts of interest".

-Less than a year later, the NAS itself criticised the federal reviews of GM crops carried out by the US Department of Agriculture (USDA), branding it "superficial", placing too much emphasis on protecting corporate trade secrets, and lacking in both transparency and rigour.
+The NAS is not the only scientific body found wanting in assessing the safety of GM foods.
+Less than a year later, the NAS itself criticised the federal reviews of GM crops carried out by the US Department of Agriculture (USDA), branding it "superficial", placing too much emphasis on protecting corporate trade secrets, and lacking in both transparency and rigour .
 It called on the USDA to seek evaluation by scientific experts outside the agency and solicit greater input from the public.